 1) Not be re-advertised ever; or

-2) Not be re-advertised within 6 months of the date of termination otherwise the previous incumbent (you) will have the right to re-apply nay hold the advertised position.
+2) Not be re-advertised within six months of the termination date; otherwise, the previous incumbent (you) will have the right to re-apply or hold the advertised position.

-The way most organisations get around this is by changing the job description significantly thus certain functions may stay the same but the core responsibilities are different.
+Most organisations get around this by changing the job description significantly.
+Thus, certain functions may stay the same, but the core responsibilities differ.

-In closing, whatever your circumstances it is best to keep in mind that both you and your employer have certain obligations to each other with respect to termination and separation including (but not limited to) required notice and termination payments.
+In closing, whatever your circumstances it is best to keep in mind that both you and your employer have certain obligations to each other concerning termination and separation including (but not limited to) required notice and termination payments.